-Designation: The Osler Institute designates this live activity for a maximum of 40 AMA PRA Category 1 Credit(s)™.
+The Osler Institute designates this Other activity (virtual interactive presentations) for a maximum of 40 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Attend course and complete course survey to report participation hours.

 Pediatric Radiation Oncology ** Esophageal Cancer ** Gastric Cancer ** Pancreatic Cancer ** Colorectal Cancer ** Anal Cancer ** Hepatic and Cholangio Cancer ** Malignant Brain Tumors ** Benign Brain Tumors ** Metastases and Palliation ** Skin Tumors ** Hodgkin’s Lymphoma and Plasmacytoma ** Non-Hodgkin’s Lymphoma **Head and Neck Anatomy ** General Principles ** Oropharyngeal ** Bladder Cancer ** Testis, Kidney, Ureter and Penis Cancer ** Early Stage Prostate Cancer ** Advanced Stage Prostate Cancer ** Endometrial Cancer ** Sarcomas ** Vulvar and Vaginal Cancer ** Ovarian, Cervix and Fallopian Tubes Cancer ** Early Stage Breast Cancer ** Locally Advanced Breast Cancer ** Carcinoma in-situ and Miscellaneous ** Oral Cavity ** Larynx, Hypopharynx ** Nasopharynx ** Lung/Mediastinum

 At the conclusion of this course each participant should be able to perform the following tasks for all cancers of the eleven ABR defined component areas:

 - Describe the anatomy, epidemiology/etiologic agents and natural history